ricochhet/murmurhash3/README.md

-# simplefs
+# murmurhash3
-A simple Go module to handle filesystems.
+A MurmurHash3 implementation in Go.

 - Run tests with `go test ./...`